Dan Patterson

-Dan Patterson (born March 1960) is a British television producer and writer, responsible for the production of both the British and American incarnations of the improvisation show Whose Line Is It Anyway? and the British satirical panel show Mock the Week with writing partner Mark Leveson.
-He has also written for episodes of both shows.
+Dan Patterson (born March 1960) is a British television producer and writer, best known as co-creator, alongside Mark Leveson, and producer of both the British and American incarnations of the comedy improvisation show Whose Line Is It Anyway? and the British satirical comedy panel show Mock the Week.

-He co-created Whose Line Is It Anyway? alongside Mark Leveson, initially on BBC radio before moving with it to Channel 4, and then onward to ABC.
+Patterson and Leveson created Whose Line Is It Anyway? initially as a 6-episode radio show for the BBC in 1988.
+Later that year, the show moved to television on Channel 4, running for 136 episodes over the next ten years.
+An American version then ran on ABC from 1998 to 2007, before returning on The CW in 2013.
+In 2005, Patterson and Leveson created Mock the Week, which ran on the BBC until 2022, with 245 episodes in total.
+Patterson has been a producer on every episode of Whose Line (both UK and US) and Mock the Week.

 In 2004, he established Angst Productions, which is responsible for Mock the Week.

 In October 2013, the play The Duck House, a farcical political satire which he wrote alongside Have I Got News for You writer Colin Swash, embarked on a five-week tour before transferring to the Vaudeville Theatre in London's West End through Spring 2014.